tobi-actual/lottery/README.md

 # Lottery

-An Angular playground that is also a usable app.
+An Angular playground, that is also a usable app.

 ---